Scottsdale Bankruptcy Lawyers

 If you are like millions of Americans and you cannot pay your bills, contact the bankruptcy lawyers with Canterbury Law Group.
 They can determine whether or not bankruptcy is the right option for you.

 Bankruptcy allows a company to efficiently sell assets or to liquidate in a controlled manner.
 Just like any other business strategy, bankruptcy should be considered early enough to be a viable strategy to preserve the business’s assets and help it continue as a going concern.
 In other words, do not wait until the last minute.
 Bankruptcy counsel should be sought weeks or months in advance of your actual filing date.
-Bankruptcy can also be an important tool for assisting in an orderly wind down and liquidation of a business and its assets.
-In addition to the some of the strategic benefits, liquidating through bankruptcy can provide numerous benefits over merely dissolving your entity.
+Bankruptcy can also be an important tool for assisting in an orderly wind-down and liquidation of a business and its assets.
+In addition to some of the strategic benefits, liquidating through bankruptcy can provide numerous benefits over merely dissolving your entity.

 The most common form of bankruptcy in the United States, Chapter 7 bankruptcy, provides individuals with a discharge of all debt which are “dischargeable” under the Bankruptcy Code.
 In a Chapter 7, all of the debtor’s non-exempt assets on the petition date are liquidated through the priorities set forth in the Bankruptcy Code.
 At the time of filing, the bankruptcy code establishes the creation of your “Debtor’s estate” which includes all “non-exempt assets.”
-As a Debtor you have various duties and obligations, including significant duties of co-operation, which are owed to the Trustee.
+As a Debtor, you have various duties and obligations, including significant duties of co-operation, which are owed to the Trustee.
 These obligations are designed to assist the Trustee in the administration of your bankruptcy estate.
 The bankruptcy lawyers will counsel you regarding these duties, which if followed, will make your case run smoothly.
 Unfortunately, many Debtors who are not fully informed of these obligations run the risk of not receiving a discharge of some or all or their debt.
 If you’re thinking of filing Chapter 7, here are some recommendations from our lawyers and Scottsdale legal team:

-- Complete the Mandatory Credit Counseling – Before you can file chapter 7 bankruptcy, it is essential to complete credit counseling.
+- Complete the Mandatory Credit Counseling – Before you can file for chapter 7 bankruptcy, it is essential to complete credit counseling.
 It is a mandatory step before you can file and often requires paying a fee.
 Otherwise, your filing will not be allowed.

 - File All Chapter 7 Paperwork – Complete and file all necessary paperwork in court.
 Make sure all of your paperwork is accurate and truthful.
 Determine any fees associated with your filing.